Detlefff/Detlefff/README.md

 ### regex
 The file holds all the regexes, that are representing the messages, which trigger the plugin.

+Every regex should be noted in plaintext (Without braces or something), line for line.

 ### pluginname.php
 The file holds the main plugin class.
 It HAS to be named after the plugin (by the way: the plugin-foler, the file and the class have to be named equaly).